Let’s be honest: Health care is expensive, even when you have health insurance.

 If you need medical attention when your doctor’s office is closed or you are unable to schedule an appointment immediately, you have several options.
 If you believe your condition is life threatening, you should always call 911.

 Outpatient surgery, sometimes called same day surgery, does not need to be performed in a hospital setting.
 For most Highmark Medicare Advantage plans, a freestanding ambulatory surgical setting is a lower-cost option if you won’t require hospitalization after a surgery.
 Outpatient surgery facilities are staffed with doctors and nurses, just as if you were having a procedure in a hospital.

 Another way you can save money is to take advantage of your plan’s preventive care benefits.
 By getting routine exams, screening and shots, you’ll stay healthier and independent longer.

 Getting regular preventive care can also help you avoid or delay the onset of illness, which can save you money in the long run.
 Also, Medicare preventive care benefits are fully covered, so you have no out-of-pocket costs.

 Whether you choose to be covered by Original Medicare and a Medicare Part D plan or a Medicare Advantage Plan with prescription coverage, the high cost of prescriptions can put a strain on your budget, but here are some cost-saving tips.

 By using these tips, you can keep your costs down without compromising the quality of your health care.
-For more details, Highmark Medicare Advantage members can refer to the evidence of coverage (EOC) booklet or medical benefits chart, depending on their plan.
+For more details, you may also contact Highmark Member Service for assistance.

 If you have a member service question that involves personal health or insurance information, do not use the "comments" feature; please call the number on the back of your Member ID card.